rvoak/ECS272-Winter2026-FinalProject/README.md

   - Country dropdown to switch the trend view.
   - Hover any point to see year and value.
   - Close button to dismiss the panel.

+# Acknowledgements
+The template for this dashboard was used from the one provided in the [class homeworks](https://github.com/VIDITeaching/ECS272-Winter2026/tree/main/Homework2).
+AI tools (specifically, OpenAI Codex) were used for two tasks: generating this readme file based on the code, and formatting / prettifying the javascript code itself.